The Secret Weapon for Organizing Your Life and Achieving Bucket List Goals

 To help people avoid looking back at a giant pile of Somedays, I always recommend one powerful tool.

 It’s called The Secret Weapon (TSW).
 TSW is a free technique that helps me organize my life, stops things from slipping through the cracks, and empowers me to execute on both annoying to-dos as well as bigger projects.

 What Is The Secret Weapon?

 GTD is a popular technique introduced by productivity consultant David Allen that moves planned tasks and projects out of the mind by recording them externally and breaking them into actionable work items.

 A free organizational methodology for both professional and personal aspects of life that re-organizes emails, ideas, and every to-do big and small into one system that stays synchronized across a person’s computers as well as their smart phones.

-TSW organizes my life into discrete chunks to manage tasks, whether it’s getting a spare key copied, negotiating business contracts or organizing information for a big future bucket list trip like cycling the Continental Divide.
-I also track of quotes and book passages while I’m reading, clipping all my ebook highlights and importing them into Evernote for easy reference.
+TSW organizes my life into discrete chunks to manage tasks.
+That ranges from copying a house key to negotiating business contracts to organizing a future bucket list trip like bikepacking the Colorado Trail.
+I also track quotes and book passages while I’m reading, clipping all my ebook highlights and importing them into Evernote for easy reference.
 You can use TSW for anything!

 It’s Easier Than It Looks!

 Not gonna lie: it took me awhile to start using TSW.
 I used Gmail’s task feature for years and thought it worked great.
 I’d type in tasks, handle pressing or easy items, and delete the ones that slipped to the bottom of the list.
 This worked well in some respects, but wasn’t ideal.
-It was task management by fire fighting: spraying the biggest flames and praying small, untended fires would go out.
+It was task management fire fighting: spraying the biggest flames and praying small, untended fires would go out.

 Chelsea herded me along, focusing my efforts with skill a pyramid-building Egyptian foreman would envy.
 Maybe we were sweeping the front porch as our new tenants rolled up to the house, but we got it done!
 I’ve used TSW ever since.
 (I’ll say it again: this may sound complicated, but the video tutorials are short, easy to understand, and walk you through everything step-by-step.
-You don’t even have to be Type A – TSW can help anyone!)
+You don’t even have to be Type A. TSW can help anyone!)

-The key to realizing TSW’s full potential was creating a habit for each morning.
+The key to realizing TSW’s full potential is creating a habit for each morning.
 After my morning reading, meditation, and writing routine, I cue up Evernote, brain dump tasks on my mind, and then scan for things to accomplish that day.

-The Secret Weapon – An Example
+An Example of The Secret Weapon

 For a concrete example of how TSW works, let’s use the van buildout that I completed over the course of a few months in late summer 2013.
 This was an intimidating, time consuming, and complicated task.
 Put “build out the Sprinter van” on the task list and you’ll get to it later than “sort Tupperware lids.”